-Digital Nomad Setup: Best Tech Gear for a Portable Remote Office
+Digital Nomad Setup: Best Office Options for a Portable Desk Setup

-Over the last three years of life on the road, I’ve been on a mission to find the best gear for digital nomads.
+Over the last three years of life on the road, I’ve been on a mission to find the best tech gear for digital nomads (while also exploring the best digital nomad travel equipment).

 Unreliable tech, limited workspace, and a lack of ergonomic solutions are all real problems for us digital nomads.
 Blown laptop chargers, broken phones, and aching backs are all things we all have battled with while working remotely.